linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 WE ARE MAKING DISGUISED LOANS, USUALLY BURIED IN COMMODITIES OR EQUITIES DERIVATIVES (AND I'M SURE IN OTHER AREAS).
 WITH AFEW [sic] EXcePTIONS, THEY ARE UNDERSTOOD TO BE DISGUISED LOANS AND APPROVED AS SUCH.
 (Capitalization in the original.)

-Assuming interest rates are unchanged, the new swap price is  $112.483.
+Assuming interest rates are unchanged, the new swap price is  \$112.483.
 (You should verify this.)
-The buyer could unwind the swap at this point by agreeing to sell oil at$ 112.483, while the original swap still calls for buying oil at 110.483.
+The buyer could unwind the swap at this point by agreeing to sell oil at\$ 112.483, while the original swap still calls for buying oil at 110.483.
 Thus, the net swap payments in each year are

 $$
 \underbrace {(\text {S p o t p r i c e} - \mathbb {S} 1 1 0 .
 4 8 3)} _ {\text {O r i g i n a l s w a p}} + \underbrace {(\mathbb {S} 1 1 2 .
 4 8 3 - \text {s p o t p r i c e})} _ {\text {N e w s w a p}} = \mathbb {S} 2